-- 7L2 Has satisfied the following criteria:
+7L2

-- 7L2.1 Has satisfactorily completed 24 hours of classroom and laboratory training applicable to the medical use of strontium-90 for ophthalmic radiotherapy.

-- (1) The training must include:
+- 7L2.1 Has completed 24 hours of classroom and laboratory training applicable to the medical use of strontium-90 for ophthalmic radiotherapy.
+The training must include:

-- (a) Radiation physics and instrumentation;
+- (1) Radiation physics and instrumentation;

-- (b) Radiation protection;
+- (2) Radiation protection;

-- (c) Mathematics pertaining to the use and measurement of radioactivity:
+- (3) Mathematics pertaining to the use and measurement of radioactivity; and

-- (d) Radiation biology;
+- (4) Radiation biology;

-- (2) Supervised clinical training in ophthalmic radiotherapy under the supervision of an authorized user at a medical institution, clinic, or private practice that includes the use of strontium-90 for the ophthalmic treatment of five individuals, This supervised clinical training must involve: - (a) Examination of each individual to be treated; - (b) Calculation of the dose to be administered; - (c) Administration of the dose; and - (d) Follow-up and review of each individual's case history;
+- 7L2.2 Supervised clinical training in ophthalmic radiotherapy under the supervision of an authorized user at a medical institution, clinic, or private practice that includes the use of strontium-90 for the ophthalmic treatment of five individuals.
+This supervised clinical training must involve: - (1) Examination of each individual to be treated; - (2) Calculation of the dose to be administered; - (3) Administration of the dose; and - (4) Follow-up and review of each individual's case history;

-(3) Has provided written attestation(s), signed by a preceptor authorized user who meets the requirements in 7L4, Appendix 7K, Appendix 7L, or equivalent NRC or Agreement State requirements, that the individual has satisfactorily completed the requirements of 7L2 and has achieved a level of competency sufficient to function independently as an authorized user of strontium-90 for ophthalmic radiotherapy uses authorized under 7.42.
+7L3.3 Has obtained written attestation, signed by a preceptor authorized user who meets the requirements in Appendix 7P, Appendix 7K, Appendix 7L, or equivalent NRC or Agreement State requirements, that the individual has satisfactorily completed the requirements of 7L2.1 and 7L2.2 and is able to independently fulfill the radiation safety-related duties as an authorized user of strontium-90 for ophthalmic use.